ietxaniz/vscode-fold-ninja/README.md

 [![Visual Studio Marketplace Rating](https://img.shields.io/visual-studio-marketplace/r/ietxaniz.fold-ninja)](https://img.shields.io/visual-studio-marketplace/r/ietxaniz.fold-ninja)
 [![GitHub stars](https://img.shields.io/github/stars/ietxaniz/vscode-fold-ninja)](https://github.com/ietxaniz/vscode-fold-ninja/stargazers)

-Fold Ninja is a Visual Studio Code extension designed to enhance code readability and review efficiency.
-By allowing you to toggle between different folding states, it reduces the visual clutter in your code, making it easier to focus on the most important aspects.

-The latest update introduces a more versatile way of controlling Fold Ninja's behavior, offering you a quick and intuitive way to switch between different folding states and functionalities.
+Fold Ninja is an extension for Visual Studio Code, designed to boost code readability and efficiency in code reviews.
+With a spectrum of working modes - from Compact for a streamlined code review experience to Expanded for scenarios requiring an untouched code view, and an Intermediate mode offering customizable folding behavior - Fold Ninja adapts to your diverse coding needs.
+It also has a Inactive mode that temporarily disables the extension without the need to uninstall it.

+The extension triggers folding or unfolding actions as you navigate between files, considering any changes since your last view.
+Specifically tailored algorithms support a wide range of languages, including C, C++, Go, Rust, JavaScript, TypeScript, Python, and C#.

 ## Features and Usage

-### Menu Options for Enhanced Control

-Fold Ninja now offers a menu with multiple options, providing you with more control over how you view your code:

-1. **Collapse**: Instantly fold all sections of your code.
-2. **Collapse first**: Instantly fold first folding section of your code.
-3. **Expand**: Unfold all sections to view your entire codebase.
-4. **Change Status to Collapsing**: Set Fold Ninja to automatically collapse certain sections (like comments or verbose error management in Go).
-4. **Change Status to Collapsing first**: Set Fold Ninja to automatically collapse first foldable section.
-5. **Change Status to Expanding**: Automatically expand all sections of your code.
-6. **Change Status to Inactive**: Deactivate Fold Ninja to view your code in its original state.

-Accessing these options is simple:

-- Click on the Fold Ninja status bar item.
-- Choose your desired action from the menu.

-This update allows you to quickly switch between states without navigating through each status sequentially, enhancing your coding experience with more flexibility.

-### Fold Ninja Statuses

-Fold Ninja operates in three different statuses designed to enhance your code navigation and review experience:

-**1. Inactive `{X}`**
+### Working Modes

+Fold Ninja offers four distinct working modes to suit various coding scenarios:

-In this status, Fold Ninja is completely dormant and inactive.
-It allows your code to be displayed in its full, original form.
-The experience is akin to not having the extension installed at all, preserving the unaltered view of your codebase.
+1. **Inactive `{X}`**: In this mode, Fold Ninja is entirely inactive, allowing the code to be displayed in its original form, without any alterations.

-**2. Compact `{...}`**

-Compact mode is where the power of Fold Ninja truly shines.
-In this active state, the extension effortlessly folds away verbose parts of your code.
-This includes comments across any language and error management blocks in Go files, making it versatile for a range of coding environments.
-The outcome?
-A more streamlined, focused, and comprehensible view of your code, regardless of the language you're working in.
+2. **Compact `{...}`**: Ideal for code reviews, this mode folds away comments and specific code blocks (like error handling in Go) for a cleaner, more focused view.
+For example, in Go files, non-critical error handling lines are folded to emphasize the main logic.

 To illustrate, consider this block of Go code: